Mikkomario/Utopia-Flow-Scala/README.txt

         StringFrom and LinesFrom objects for easier file- and stream reading

-        TimeExtensions now also allow easier creation of Period instances
+        TimeExtensions now also allow easier creation of Period instances.
+Other time extensions added as well.

         maxByOption, minByOption, tryMap, dropRightWhile and compareWith added to CollectionExtensions